Grind and Brew: The Best Coffee Makers with Grinders Built in

 Its stainless-steel thermoblock heating unit offers two brewing temperatures.
 And Jura’s Fine Foam Technology is included, creating micro-bubbles in steamed milk for a luxurious cappuccino or latte.

-However, this level of convenience comes at a cost, as the Jura is about double the price of the DeLonghi, making it the most expensive machine on our list.
+However, this level of convenience comes at a cost, as the Jura is about double the price of the DeLonghi, making it the most expensive espresso machine-coffee maker hybrid on our list.

 5. Cuisinart DGB-900BC Grind & Brew – Budget Pick